cognusion/AllHandsOnDeck/README.md

 ./all --help
 Usage of ./all:
+  -cmd string
-  -cmd="": Command to run
+    	Command to run
+  -configdump
-  -configdump=false: Load and parse configs, dump them to output and exit -configs="configs/": Path to the folder where the config files are (*.json) -configtest=false: Load and parse configs, and exit -debug=false: Enable Debug output
+    	Load and parse configs, dump them to output and exit -configs string
+    	Path to the folder where the config files are (*.json) (default "configs/") -configtest
+    	Load and parse configs, and exit
+  -debug
+    	Enable Debug output
+  -filter string
-  -filter="": Boolean expression to positively filter on host elements (Tags, Name, Address, Arch, User, Port, etc.)
+    	Boolean expression to positively filter on host elements (Tags, Name, Address, Arch, User, Port, etc.)
-  -listhosts=false: List the hostnames and addresses and exit -listworkflows=false: List the workflows and exit -quiet=false: Suppress most-if-not-all normal output -sshagent=false: Connect and use SSH-Agent vs. user key -sshkey="~<current user>/.ssh/id_rsa": If not using the SSH-Agent, where to grab the key -sudo=false: Whether to run commands via sudo -timeout=60: Seconds before the entire operation times out -user="<current user>": User to run as -workflow=false: The --cmd is a workflow
+  -listhosts
+    	List the hostnames and addresses and exit -listworkflows
+    	List the workflows and exit
+  -quiet
+    	Suppress most-if-not-all normal output
+  -sshagent
+    	Connect and use SSH-Agent vs. user key
+  -sshkey string
+    	If not using the SSH-Agent, where to grab the key (default "/Users/M/.ssh/id_rsa") -sudo
+    	Whether to run commands via sudo
+  -timeout int
+    	Seconds before the entire operation times out (default 60) -user string
+    	User to run as (default "M")
+  -wave int
+    	Specify which "wave" this should be applied to -workflow
+    	The --cmd is a workflow
 ```

 At it's simplest, All will execute the specified command on all your hosts, via your SSH key.